fish2492/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. Replace all chx A and c from i/p to Z and e respectively.
 20. Removes all letters c and C form i/p.
 21. Reverses the i/p.
+22. Display all users and their home dir. sorted by users.